-We’ll be getting into more detail on how to do this in Chapter 6 on how to find copywriting jobs.
+We get into more detail on how to do this in the section on how to find copywriting jobs.
 But for now, rest assured that freelance work is in high demand and can pay very well.
 In fact, it can often pay even more than a staff position because you have greater control over the type of work you pursue and how much you make.

 You may find clients that want just one copywriting project and that’s the only work you’ll do for them.
 But many others will want repeating projects, such as monthly newsletters or blog posts.
 And still other clients may have so much work they need done, you’ll find you only need that one client!

 Even if you’re technically working as a freelancer, in many ways, it can often feel like you’re a staff member.

 As a freelancer, you can also physically work from wherever you like.
 Most freelance copywriters work with clients throughout the world, all from their home computer.

 This flexibility is one of the greatest advantages of being a freelance copywriter.

 Ad agencies are businesses that create and manage advertising, copywriting and content writing, and sometimes other aspects of marketing for other businesses.